jameslyons/python_speech_features/README.md

 This library provides common speech features for ASR including MFCCs and filterbank energies.
 If you are not sure what MFCCs are, and would like to know more have a look at this [MFCC tutorial](http://www.practicalcryptography.com/miscellaneous/machine-learning/guide-mel-frequency-cepstral-coefficients-mfccs/).

+Documentation for this project can be found here: http://python-speech-features.readthedocs.org/en/latest/

 You will need numpy and scipy to run these files.